 Designer by trade and creative problem solver by nature, he joined the ranks at Up&Up after graduating from the University of South Carolina with a goal to inspire and influence others through design.
 He brings fresh energy and innovation to his creative work for clients like the University of Kentucky, University of North Carolina, Marian University, and Mount St. Mary’s University.

-Outside of work, Ryan enjoys spending quality time with his wife Kayla and their dogs, Harley and Parker “Snacks” Davidson, as well as finding the bumpiest trails to test the limits of his Jeep on.
+Outside of work, Ryan enjoys spending quality time with his wife Kayla and their son, Miles, and dogs, Harley and Parker “Snacks” Davidson, as well as finding the bumpiest trails to test the limits of his Jeep on.

 Q&A with Ryan Davidson